Ghost-Cat174/minecraft-server/README.md

 install a paper minecraft server

-This script is amde for linux and it should be a clean install of a server os. (ubuntu server or debian no desktop) The script is currently only for a 1.16.5 server. i will be adding new versions soon!
+This script is amde for linux and it should be a clean install of a server os. (ubuntu server or debian no desktop)

 To run 1.16 run
 wget https://github.com/KittyCat951/minecraft-server/releases/download/update/minecraft.1.16.sh